 You may also find them living within walls.
 Insulation and hot water pipes provide the warmth they need to survive.

 Quick Tip: Here’s a guide that goes over how to get rid of ants in walls.

 Of course, pavement ants will also appear around exterior doors and anywhere that’s close to food.
-The kitchen is the most common place to find them, but they’ll also show up in any other rooms you eat in.
+The kitchen is the most common place to find ants, but they’ll also show up in any other rooms you eat in.

 How To Get Rid Of Pavement Ants